tigerbeetle/tigerbeetle/src/lsm/README.md

 ### Compaction Selection Policy

-Compaction targets the table from level `A` which overlaps the fewest visible tables of level `B`.
+Compaction selects the table from level `A` which overlaps the fewest visible tables of level `B`.

 For example, in the following table (with `lsm_growth_factor=2`), each table is depicted as the range of keys it includes.
 The tables with uppercase letters would be chosen for compaction next.